-This partially randomized phase III trial studies isotretinoin with monoclonal antibody
+This partially randomized phase III trial studies isotretinoin with dinutuximab,

-Ch14.18, aldesleukin, and sargramostim to see how well it works compared to isotretinoin
+aldesleukin, and sargramostim to see how well it works compared to isotretinoin alone

 chemotherapy, such as isotretinoin, work in different ways to stop the growth of tumor

-cells, either by killing the cells or by stopping them from dividing.
-Monoclonal antibodies,
+cells, either by killing the cells, by stopping them from dividing, or by stopping them from

-such as monoclonal antibody Ch14.18, can block tumor growth in different ways.
-Some block
+spreading.
+Monoclonal antibodies, such as dinutuximab, may block tumor growth in different

-deliver tumor-killing substances to them.
-Aldesleukin and sargramostim may stimulate a
+ways by targeting certain cells.
+Aldesleukin and sargramostim may stimulate a person''s white

-person''s white blood cells to kill cancer cells.
-It is not yet known if chemotherapy is more
+blood cells to kill cancer cells.
+It is not yet known if chemotherapy is more effective with

 View more details from ClinicalTrials.gov.

 For more information about a clinical trial, clinical trial eligibility, or informed consent, contact our research nurses by phone or email: